BrokingClub/BrokingClub/doc/SoftwareRequirementsSpecification.md

 ![Use case diagram](http://blog.broking.club/wp-content/uploads/2014/10/Uc_diagram4.png)

 ### Landing Page (Login / Logout)
+The landing page of the game gives a short introduction into the game and the opportunity to login or register an account.
 ### Register
+If you are going to register a new account you just have to put in a few personal informations, an username and a valid e-mail address.
 ### Profile (Forgot Password, Avatar, enter a Club)
+For your account you can change and add some informations about yourself.
+You can upload an avatar, which is shown on your profile.
+Also in your profile settings you can manage your membership in a club or enter an other one.
 ### Create and update Clubs
 ### Manipulate other Clubs with Actions
 ### Messaging system between Users and Clubs